Nimi (king)

-Nimi (निमि) is a king of Janakpur from the Suryavamsha (Solar dynasty) featured in Hindu mythology.
+Nimi (निमि) is a king of the Suryavamsha (Solar dynasty) featured in Hindu mythology.
 He is considered to be the first king of the Videha kingdom and is regarded to be the ancestor to the Janaka lineage of Mithila.
 Nimi is the grandson of Manu, and a son of Ikshvaku.
+According to Vayu Purana, King Nimi established a city known as Jayantapura near the Gautam Ashram.

 Hinduism

 Nimi's yajña

 Once, Nimi performed a yajña and invited Sage Vasishtha to be the main priest to conduct the ceremony.
 However, the sage had already committed to conduct a yajña for Indra, and he told Nimi that he would officiate as the head priest after having conducted Indra's yajña.
 Nimi went away without replying.
 Sage Vashistha was under the impression that King Nimi has assented to wait for him.

 The sage conducted Indra's yajña and rushed to preside at Nimi's yajña only to find that the yajña was already being conducted by Gautama.
 Sage Vasishtha got angry and cursed King Nimi that "he would cease to live in corporal form" while the king was asleep.
 Thus, King Nimi was left without his body to heaven with Indra, and stayed there for 9,000,000 years.
 After the yajña was conducted successfully, the priests asked the gods to return King Nimi to his corporal form.
 However, he refused to return to his bodily form.
 The account of Nimi is described by Rama to Lakshmana in the Uttara Kanda of Ramayana.

 This episode is also detailed in the Vishnu Purana.